|

 These are two examples of arguments (that appeared in paper after paper) that are not sound syllogisms:

-Then the student has merely memorized and not learned the facts
+If a student gets an A or B Then the student has merely memorized and not learned the facts Therefore high grades=poor learning

-In the example above, the writer assumes that high grades are based on the ability to memorize facts and that memorization equals poor learning.
+[In the example above, the writer assumes that high grades are based on the ability to memorize facts and that memorization equals poor learning.
 Both points are assumptions that would be difficult to back up even with supporting data.]

-Then the student has learned the material and is demonstrating his/her intelligence.
+If a students gets an A or B Then the student has learned the material and is demonstrating his/her intelligence.
+Therefore high grades=intelligence and superior learning

-In the argument above, the writer assumes that high grades indicate that the student comprehends the materials (this does not always follow) and that high grades therefore equal intelligence.
-Again, this argument is based on assumptions rather than logic.]
+[In the argument above, the writer assumes that high grades indicate that the student comprehends the materials (this does not always follow) and that high grades therefore equal intelligence.
+Again, this

 5. You also lose credibility if you overstate your argument.
 While you might believe a change to a pass/fail grading system will relieve all pressure, immediately elevate everyone's self-esteem, increase learning, and change the world as we now know it, you'd be better off by not exaggerating.
 Rather than sounding powerful, an overstated argument makes your reader lose faith in your opinions.